openstack/charm-hacluster/README.md

 Currently the DNS HA feature is only available for MAAS 2.0 or greater environments.
 MAAS 2.0 requires Juju 2.0 or greater.
 The MAAS 2.0 client requires Ubuntu 16.04 or greater.
 The clustered nodes must have static or "reserved" IP addresses registered in MAAS.
-The DNS hostname(s) must be pre-registered in MAAS before use with DNS HA.
+If using a version of MAAS earlier than 2.3 the DNS hostname(s) should be pre-registered in MAAS before use with DNS HA.

 The charm will throw an exception in the following circumstances:
 If running on a version of Ubuntu less than Xenial 16.04